 If you choose to get vaccinated against COVID-19, you will need to consent to this when you attend your COVID-19 vaccination appointment.

-‘Consent’ means giving permission for someone to do something.
-The person giving you a COVID-19 vaccination must ask if you consent to being vaccinated.
+'Consent' means giving permission for someone to do something.
+The person giving you a COVID-19 vaccination must ask if you consent to getting vaccinated.

 They will also need to tell you:

 - why it’s safe

 - what will happen when you have it